Rhh98/GAMS-MIRO/Thundercloud/readme.md

 </h2>

-To be more intuitively, we will first explain the problem by giving an example, which is also shown as an default scenario of this MIRO app.
+To be more clear, we will first explain the problem by giving an example, which is also shown as an default scenario of this MIRO app.

 <p>
-    In this example, we have 3 thunderstorms.The first thunderstorm has its top height of 8 feet and a bottom height of 3 at x=21 nautical miles.
-Then thunderstorms two and three has a top height of 12 feet  and a bottom height of 6 at x=71, 72 nautical miles.
-The plane will fly for 100 nautical miles without passing through the 3 thunderstorms(clouds) by changing the altitude.
-The different cost for climbing, descending and crusing are set in the input data.
-We also confine that the plane will start at 8,000 feet and end at 8,000 feet because this is a height with cheapest cruising cost.
-And the plane will fly at this altitude before and after.
-By solving the problem, we will get a best fly path and the cost of this path.
-As for this setting, we will get the path as:
+    In this example, we have 3 thunderstorms.The first thunderstorm has its top height of 8,000 feet and a bottom height of 3,000 at x=21 nautical miles.
+Then thunderstorms two and three have a top height of 12,000 feet  and a bottom height of 6,000 feet at x=71, 72 nautical miles.
+The plane will fly for 100 nautical miles without passing through the 3 thunderstorms(clouds) by changing its altitude.
+The different costs for climbing, descending and crusing are set in the input data.
+We also confine the plane to start at 8,000 feet and end at 8,000 feet because this is the height with the cheapest cruising cost and the plane will fly at this altitude before and after.
+By solving the problem, we will get a best flight path and the cost of this path.
+As for this data, we will get the path as:
     The airplane will climb from 8,000 feet to 10,000 feet to go over cloud 1.
 Followed by crusing for about 40 nautical miles.
 Then the plane will descend to an altitude of 4,000 feet.   finish by climbing up to 8,000 feet in the end from the low of 4,000 feet.
     <br>The picture and the flow table are shown below:
 </p>